Community College Statistics

 Community college tuition is more affordable than all other types of college sectors.
 This includes public four-year and private four-year institutions.

-- In comparison, public four-year colleges cost around $10,560 annually.
+• In comparison, public four-year colleges cost around $11,260 annually.

-- About 14% pay over $3,400 for grants, about another 14% pay under $1,100 after grants and aids.
+• About 14% pay over $3,400 after grants, and another 14% pay under $1,100 after grants and aid.

-- Roughly 80% of community college students work, and 39% of them work full-time.
+• Roughly 80% of community college students work, and 39% of them work full-time.

-- However, only 2% of these students receive Federal Work-Study aid.
+• However, only 2% of these students receive Federal Work-Study aid.

-- 47% of independent community college students and 23% of dependent community college students have a family income of under $20,000.
+• 47% of independent community college students and 23% of dependent community college students have a family income of under $20,000.

-- 13% had over $20,000 in student loans and 30% had under $20,000 in loans.
+• 13% had over $20,000 in student loans, and 30% had under $20,000 in loans.

 Looking for more statistics?
 Here is our average community college cost statistics page.